People Go Nuts In These 'Am I The Jerk?' Stories

 That’s all..and he tells me I’m lying.
 So I feel like he’s devalued me, thinks I do nothing, and now thinks I owe him and that’s at least partly why he demanded I pay for all our phones, and threatened me with breaking up over it.

-He doesn’t pay all the bills, she doesn’t clean outside of dishes (usually she doesn’t wipe down counter or stove or anything either)
+He doesn’t pay all the bills, she doesn’t clean outside of dishes (usually she doesn’t wipe down the counter or stove or anything either)

 The last fight made me move out.
 I’ve never seen him be like he was to me, to anyone.
-Screaming, calling me cuss words and talking badly about my family, saying stuff about my dad dying (he’s sick)
+Screaming, calling me cuss words and talking badly about my family, saying stuff about my dad dying (he’s sick).

 He says I’m paranoid and it’s all me.
 AITJ?”